 AVerMedia TV Capture 98 - 1998

-This model is a fairly standard (and high quality) BT878 implementation, but does feature the remote control.
-The FM radio tuner of the BT878 is not implemented on this card, although it can be exploited using freely available software.
+This model is a fairly standard BT878 implementation, it implements an IR remote control.
+The FM radio tuner of the BT878 is not implemented in AVerMedia's software, although it can be used with freely available software.

 The tuner is a Philips PAL-I and this card is fully supported by DScaler.
 Unfortunately, the card has inadequate grounding and suffers the "eight vertical noise bars of death", a condition caused by the ground planes of the card being at different potentials.
 To eradicate it, scrape off a little of the PCB green coating from each ground plane and solder a wire between them, finally connecting it to the metal of the back plate.

 With this device, I hooked up a PlayStation2 to my PC, handled audio by fibre optic TOS-Link (and a Hercules Fortissimo II card to receive it), and could play PS2 games in a window on my PC.
 Or full screen, with correct aspect ratio, if I so chose.